In Exercises 1–3, find the indicated probabilities using the geom... | Channels for Pearson+

 Binomial Distribution

 The binomial distribution describes the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
-In this case, it can be used to determine the probability of a certain number of audits occurring within a set of tax returns examined, providing a framework for evaluating the likelihood of unusual events based on the defined parameters.
+In this case, it can be applied to determine the probability of none of the five tax returns requiring an audit, where each return has a success probability of 1/42.
+The binomial formula is useful for calculating probabilities in scenarios with a defined number of trials.

 Recommended video: